aneki.com Home Richest Most Populated Largest Most Expensive Poorest More Lists...

 Supreme Court

-note: the nascent civil court system, administered by region, has non-Islamic judges as well as traditional Islamic judges
+note: the nascent civil court system, administered by region, has judges who practice secular and Shari'a law

 Political parties and leaders: